Slight Rain Chances Return

 EXTENDED

-COASTAL FORECAST FRIDAY – Light Chop on Coastal Lakes and Bays.
-Winds SW at 15 kts.
-Seas offshore 2-3 feet.
+COASTAL FORECAST FRIDAY – Smooth on Coastal Lakes and Bays.
+Winds S at 5-10 kts.
+Seas offshore 1 foot.

 4Warn Weather Team on Social!

-WTVY 4Warn Weather Team, Chief Meteorologist David Paul, Meteorologist Amber Kulick, Meteorologist Zack Webster, Meteorologist Zach Hatcher
+WTVY 4Warn Weather Team, Chief Meteorologist David Paul, Meteorologist Amber Kulick, Meteorologist Zack Webster, Meteorologist Zach Hatcher, Meteorologist Emily Acton

 Copyright 2021 WTVY.
 All rights reserved.